min2ha/ukwa-site/content/target/16902/index.en.md

   "subject": "UK General Election 2015"
 }

-# UK Vision Strategy: Manifesto for the 2015 General Election

 VISION 2020 UK is the umbrella organisation which leads collaboration and co-operation between organisations within the UK, which focus on vision impairment and operate on a national, regional or international basis.